Doc Brown's Chemistry Qualitative Methods of Analysis Revision Notes

 a white precipitate formed

-of zinc hydroxide, which dissolves in both excess (i) sodium hydroxide or (ii) ammonia to give a clear colourless solution:
+of zinc hydroxide with ammonia or sodium hydroxide, which dissolves in both excess (i) sodium hydroxide or (ii) ammonia to give a clear colourless solution:

 (i) Zn(OH)2(s) + 2OH–(aq) ==> [Zn(OH)4]2–(aq) (amphoteric behaviour because zinc hydroxide dissolves in acids too).